 By month.
-The model-measurement statistics for daily mean NO2 exhibited some seasonal variability (Figure 2e-h).
-Figure 2e shows that there was a similar small seasonal variation in model-measurement correlation at all site types, with higher correlation coefficients on average in autumn and winter, and lower correlation coefficients in spring and summer.
+The model-measurement statistics for daily mean NO2 exhibited some seasonal variability (Fig. 2e-h).
+Figure 2e shows that there was a similar small seasonal variation in model-measurement correlation at both site types, with higher correlation coefficients on average in autumn and winter, and lower correlation coefficients in spring and summer.
 Correlation was fairly similar across RB and UB sites.
-The RMSE values were smallest in spring and summer when correlation was lower (Figure 2h) and largest in winter months when correlation was greatest.
-Model bias was smallest at RB sites, and whilst FAC2 at RB sites was fairly constant between months (Figure 2f), the median NMB at RB sites varied between a median of -0.07 in March and a median of 0.21 in October (Figure 2g).
-In contrast, in urban areas, model-measurement difference was least in winter months, December-January-February (mean of median FAC2 = 0.72, mean of median NMB = -0.28, for UB sites), and lowest in late spring and early summer (mean of median FAC2 = 0.67, mean of median NMB = -0.33, over May, June and July for UB sites) (Figures 2f and 2g).
+The RMSE values were smallest in spring and summer when correlation was lower (Fig. 2h) and largest in winter months when correlation was greatest.
+Model bias was smallest at RB sites, and whilst FAC2 at RB sites was fairly constant between months (Fig. 2f), the median NMB at RB sites varied between a median of -0.07 in March and a median of 0.21 in October (Fig. 2g).
+In contrast, in urban areas, model-measurement difference was least in winter months, December-January-February (mean of median FAC2 = 0.72, mean of median NMB = -0.28, for UB sites), and largest in late spring and early summer (mean of median FAC2 = 0.67, mean of median NMB = -0.33, over May, June, and July for UB sites) (Fig. 2f and g).

 These seasonal variations may have a variety of causes.
-In terms of chemical and meteorological effects, the NO + O_3 titration effect already described will be greater in summer than in winter, and the model grid dilution effect will be exacerbated in summer by greater convective boundary-layer mixing.
-Some part of the explanation for poorer model-measurement accuracy in summary may also be due to shortcomings in the values of the monthly emission factors used in the model to disaggregate the annual emissions totals of NO_x (and VOC).
-The more consistent temporal correlations across site types compared with bias is again consistent with issues with the specification of amount and dilution of local emissions into the 5 km model grids rather than issues with describing the meteorology.
+In terms of chemical and meteorological effects, the NO \pm O3 titration effect already described will be greater in summer than in winter, and the model grid dilution effect will be exacerbated in summer by greater convective boundary-layer mixing.
+Some part of the explanation for poorer model-measurement accuracy in summer may also be due to short-comings in the values of the monthly emissions factors used in the model to disaggregate the annual emissions totals of NO_x (and VOC).
+The more consistent temporal correlations across site types compared with bias are again consistent with issues with the specification of amount and dilution of local emissions into the 5 km model grids rather than issues with describing the meteorology.

-By day of week.
-Model-measurement correlation for daily mean NO2 was similar for all days of the week at all site types (Figure 2i).
-On the other hand, there were pronounced differences in NMB between weekday and weekend for both RB and UB sites (Figure 2k).
+By day-of-week.
+Model-measurement correlation for daily mean NO_2 was similar for all days of the week at both site types (Fig. 2i).
+On the other hand, there were pronounced differences in NMB between weekday and weekend for both RB and UB sites (Fig. 2k).
 NMB was more positive at weekends at RB sites than during weekdays, and NMB was similarly less negative at weekends compared with weekdays.
-There was less weekday/weekend contrast in RMSE (Figure 2l).
-The invariant day-of-week correlation but weekday/weekend differences in NMB again indicates that general meteorology is captured well by the model but that there may be shortcomings in the day-of-the-week factors applied in the model to disaggregate the annual local NO_x (and VOC) emission totals.
+There was less weekday-weekend contrast in RMSE (Fig. 2l).
+The invariant day-of-week correlation but weekday-weekend differences in NMB again indicate that general meteorology is captured well by the model but that there may be shortcomings in the day-of-week factors applied in the model to disaggregate the annual local NO_x (and VOC) emissions totals.